Memotech-Bill/PicoBB/README.md

 Files are loaded from and saved to the Pico Flash memory.
 The standard BBC Basic commands may be used to navigate the folder structure.

-If SD card support has been included (which requires a custom build using cmake) then the contents of the SD card appear under the /sdcard folder.
+If SD card support has been included then the contents of the SD card appear under the /sdcard folder.
 A SD or SDHC card may be used and it should be FAT formatted.

 #### Thumb Assembler